Mission & History

 -Former Alpha House Family

-IHN is truly a community response to homelessness.
-Each year over 2,500 volunteers from local congregations, community groups, and businesses support our shelter by cooking and serving meals, playing with the children, providing support and mentorship to the adults, and performing all the shelter maintenance (inside and outside!).
+Alpha House is truly a community response to homelessness.
+Each year over 2,500 volunteers from local congregations, community groups, and businesses support our shelter by cooking and serving meals, engaging with the children, providing support and mentorship to the adults, and performing all of the shelter maintenance (inside and outside!).